nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 Expanding this to 1024 buckets and 6 hashes, reaching a 50% chance for a collision is only achieved after adding more than a billion keys.
 This is still not much, but the keys used for the collision have to be created by real signed transactions.
 Even on modern hardware, this could take an hour.
+Even if an attacker manages to insert colliding transactions into the DAG of a node, that node will then use the gossip protocol to synchronize those transactions with other nodes.
+The impact of this type of attack is scoped to the communication of the attacker and a single node.

 ### A.2 The right message for the right situation

 The protocol uses a variety of message to synchronize all transactions over nodes.
-Together they cover all known situations.
+Together they cover all situations.

 If all nodes are operating correctly, the gossip protocol is the most efficient in synchronizing all the transactions.
 It will not be able to deal with situations where a node is offline or when nodes can no longer reach each other.
 It can be used frequent and uses small messages.

 If a node has been offline for some time, the combination of an IBLT and a range query will synchronize the node efficiently.
-The IBLT will resolve all missing transactions for the node's latest page and the range query will sycnhronize all the missing pages.
+The IBLT will resolve all missing transactions for the node's latest page and the range query will synchronize all the missing pages.
 Those pages will include all transactions that have been created during the period the nodes was offline.

 If a node has not been offline, but its communication has been interrupted, it will have created new transactions.
 The Lamport Clock values will overlap with the transactions of the rest of the network.